Notice of Pre-AIA or AIA Status

 one or more processors operatively coupled to the data storage, the one or more processors configured to is taught in the Detailed Description in ¶ 0066 and ¶ 0068-69 (teaching on a computer implemented method for controlling dual insulin injections on a processor with a memory and corresponding hardware)

-determining, based on a most recently generated measurement value in the plurality of measurement values of the blood glucose level, whether the most recently generated measurement value is below the lower limit or above the upper limit, wherein the most recently generated measurement value was generated after a most recently applied dose value in the plurality of dose values of the first type of insulin was applied, and is taught in the Detailed Description in ¶ 0078-79, ¶ 0084, ¶ 0176, ¶ 0195, and in the Figures at fig. 3 (teaching on a model predictive control algorithm (MMPC) wherein after the bolus dosage is delivered, blood glucose is remeasured for a rate of change, and updated state vectors are produced to manage the insulin dosages, the MMPC is optimized continuously to maintain a blood glucose within a particular rage with a upper and lower threshold limits)
+determine, based on the most recently generated measurement value in a plurality of measurement values of the blood glucose level, whether the most recently generated measurement value is below the lower limit or above the upper limit, wherein the most recently generated measurement value was generated after the most recently applied dose value in the plurality of dose values of the first type of insulin was applied, and is taught in the Detailed Description in ¶ 0078-79, ¶ 0084, ¶ 0176, ¶ 0195, and in the Figures at fig. 3 (teaching on a model predictive control algorithm (MMPC) wherein after the bolus dosage is delivered, blood glucose is remeasured for a rate of change, and updated state vectors are produced to manage the insulin dosages, the MMPC is optimized continuously to maintain a blood glucose within a particular rage with a upper and lower threshold limits)

 determine a next dose value of the second type of insulin based on the dose maintenance rule, and is taught in the Detailed Description in ¶ 0078-79, ¶ 0084, and in the Figures at fig. 3 (teaching on a model predictive control algorithm wherein after bolus dosage is delivered, blood glucose is remeasured for a rate of change, and updated state vectors are produced to determine the corresponding basal dosage)